EngSci-Tools/Truss-Solver/README.md

    1. Joint: Left click selects a nearby joint.
 If there is none, it creates a joint on the nearest grid point.
    1. Member: Left click selects a nearby joint.
 Once two are selected, a member is created between them.
 Selecting another joint will chain the member to that one.
    1. Force: Left click selects a nearby joint.
 It also places a force of 1kN in the down direction to the joint.

+Todo:
+- [ ] Allow users to move joints.
+- [ ] Compute horizontal reaction forces.
+- [ ] Add more truss types.
+- [ ] Make the home page look better.
+- [ ] Create a "Show my work" view.
+- [ ] Add a deflection solver.

+If you want to solve one of these, shoot me a message on the discord and I will point you to the relative components in the code.